naturalis/wgs2ncbi/README.md

     wgs2ncbi process -conf <config.ini>

-A word of caution: this script produces in some cases tens of thousands of files, each of which have a name that matches the first word in the FASTA definition line and the *.fsa extension.
+A word of caution: this script produces in some cases tens of thousands of files, each of which have a name that matches the first word in the FASTA definition line and the `*.fsa` extension.
 Generally speaking you want to avoid having to look inside the folder that contains these files because graphical interfaces (like the windows explorer or the mac finder) have a hard time dealing with this.
-If you use the $CHUNKSIZE parameter the number of files will be a lot lower, and each will have a name matching combined_xxx-yyy.(fsa|tbl), where xxx and yyy are the start and end rank of the sequences in the file.
+If you use the `chunksize` parameter the number of files will be a lot lower, and each will have a name matching `combined_xxx-yyy.(fsa|tbl)`, where `xxx` and `yyy` are the start and end rank of the sequences in the file.

 Running tbl2asn
 ---------------